trixi-framework/FTObjectLibrary/README.md

 9. When ready, commit your changes and push them to your Github repository.

-10. Open a Pull Request with `github.com/spack/spack` to merge your changes with the `spack/spack/develop` branch.
+10. Open a Pull Request against `github.com/spack/spack` to merge your changes with the `spack/spack/develop` branch.

 ## Authors
 FTObjectLibrary was initiated by